A practical guide to the Freshdesk API v2

 To use the key, you simply include it in the header of any API request.
 The permissions of the key are tied directly to the user it belongs to.

-So, if you use an agent's API key and their role doesn't allow them to delete tickets, any API script using that key will also be blocked from deleting tickets.
-It's a handy security feature that keeps your automations from going rogue and breaking your help desk's rules.
+So, if you use an agent's API key and their role doesn't allow them to delete tickets, any API script using that key will also be restricted from deleting tickets.
+It's a handy security feature that ensures your automations follow your help desk's established rules.

 Key capabilities of the Freshdesk API v2

 The API gives you control over nearly every piece of your help desk.
-While the complete API documentation goes on for miles, most of what people do with it falls into three big buckets.
+While the complete API documentation is very comprehensive, most of what people do with it falls into three big buckets.

 Managing tickets and conversations

-This is, by far, the most common use for the API.
-You can create automations that go way beyond what Freshdesk's built-in rules can handle.
+This is, by far, one of the most common uses for the API.
+You can create custom workflows that complement Freshdesk's built-in rules.

 • Create tickets automatically: You can set it up so a Freshdesk ticket is instantly created from an external source, like a "Contact Us" form on your website or an alert from your server monitoring tool.

 • Update tickets from other apps: Change a ticket’s status, priority, or agent assignment based on triggers from other systems.
-For example, you could automatically bump up the priority of a ticket if your CRM shows that customer just became a VIP.
+For example, you could automatically update the priority of a ticket if your CRM shows that customer just became a VIP.

-• List and filter tickets for custom views: Pull lists of tickets that match very specific criteria (e.g., all unresolved tickets from a certain company that are over 48 hours old) to feed into custom dashboards or reports.
+• List and filter tickets for custom views: Pull lists of tickets that match very specific criteria to feed into custom dashboards or specialized reports.

 • Add notes and replies programmatically: Automatically add private notes with extra context for your agents or even send out public replies based on certain triggers.